Jewish Tradition

 Protection vs certaintyPrayer can comfort and orientIt does not guarantee outcomes

 Cross-tradition comparison is useful only after each tradition keeps its own center.
-The strongest comparison shows overlap without erasing difference.
+The first contrast is Christian guardian belief: different theological development.

 Nearby guardian-angel traditions compared